akash211/Notes/Azure_ML_DP100_Notes.md

     ml_client.workspaces.begin_create(ws_basic)
 ```

-When Azure ML serice is created some Azure resources are automatically created:
+When Azure ML service is created some Azure resources are automatically created:

 - A storage account
 - A key vault